Gyōji: Refereeing a match

 When the gyōji considers that a wrestler has lost, he ends the match by pointing his gunbai to the side of the winning wrestler.
 The gyōji's decision as to the winner of the bout is not immediately final and can be called into question by one of the five shimpan (judges) who sit around the ring.
-If they dispute the result, they hold a mono-ii (lit. 'talk of things') in the center of the ring, and correspond through an earpiece to a further two judges in the video review room.
+If they dispute the result, they hold a (lit. 'talk of things') in the center of the ring, and correspond through an earpiece to a further two judges in the video review room.
 They can confirm the decision of the gyōji (gunbai-dōri, 'way of the gunbai'), overturn it (sashichigae, 'wrong indication'), or order a rematch (torinaoshi).
 The gyōji is not expected to take part in the discussion during a mono-ii unless asked to do so.
 When a final verdict is reached, the gyōji again points his gunbai at the victorious wrestler and announces his shikona, or ring name, in a clear voice.
 If the match had received corporate sponsorship and kenshō banners had been displayed before the start of the fight, the gyōji brings over the envelopes containing the money on his gunbai.